• Home

 Jesus tells us: “If you love me, you will keep my commandments” (John 14:15).
 These words have led some Christians to attempt to keep Jesus’ commandments to prove they love Him.
 But again I suggest that such an approach is deduced from a misunderstanding, for it is not the keeping of the commandments that engenders love but the very opposite, i.e., love is here the efficient cause.

-For instance, if someone says: “If it rains the ground will get wet.”
+For instance, if someone says: “When it rains the ground gets wet.”
 It doesn’t mean that if you make the ground wet it will rain.
 The sentence presents a negative test, not a positive.
 It could be compared to the following statement: “If you are a Christian you believe God exists.”
 Of course this doesn’t imply that all those who believe in the existence of God are Christians.
 It follows that to turn a negative test into a positive will simply not work.
 The effect will never engender the cause.

 Paul had come to the same conclusion.
 Pay attention to what he says: “Owe no one anything except to love one another, for he who loves another has fulfilled the law.
 9 For the commandments, “You shall not commit adultery,” “You shall not murder,” “You shall not steal,” “You shall not bear false witness”, “You shall not covet,” and if there is any other commandment, are all summed up in this saying, namely, “You shall love your neighbor as yourself.”
 10 Love does no harm to a neighbor; therefore love is the fulfillment of the law” (Romans 13:8–10).